Is Pea Protein a Complete Protein?

 These nine Essential Amino Acids (EAAs) are: histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.
 Two of these: methionine and phenylalanine, are closely correlated with conditionally essential amino acids (cysteine and tyrosine respectively) and are often grouped together with these when discussing functional requirements.

-It is commonly considered that the vegetable proteins are incomplete, or in other words, they don’t provide all essential amino acids (in contrast to the animal derived proteins that are considered to be complete).
-This is not factually correct though as some quality proteins such as high-quality pea protein isolates contain all essential amino acids, and in greater than or near-equivalent amounts to those recommended by the World Health Organization (WHO) for growth and development of the human body.
+High-quality pea protein isolates contain all essential amino acids, and in greater than or near-equivalent amounts to those recommended by the World Health Organization (WHO) for growth and development of the human body.
 In a functional sense, the concept of complete proteins may also be flawed as it is not necessary to consume all amino acids required for human metabolism in one sitting.

 The WHO compiles evidence from all available scientific sources to determine the necessary amounts of nutrients for health.
 According to this information, amino acids should be present in the following quantities per gram of protein: